New feature development: E2E flow and notifications

 The process

-I worked closely with product design to shape the end-to-end flow and the supporting language system around it.
-That included clearer terminology, more direct actions, better onboarding guidance, and content that reduced ambiguity at key moments.
+I worked closely with product design to shape the end-to-end flow and supporting language system.
+This included clearer terminology, more direct actions, improved onboarding guidance, and content that reduced ambiguity at key decision points.

 The result

-The work created a stronger end-to-end model for a complex retention feature, bringing UX writing, onboarding, policy guidance, and documentation into one clearer system.
+The work created a clearer end-to-end model for a complex retention feature, bringing UX writing, onboarding, policy guidance, and documentation into a single cohesive system.

-It helped make the creator journey easier to follow and showed how content design could support both product usability and stakeholder confidence on a sensitive flow.
+It improved the creator journey by making the feature easier to understand and use, while demonstrating how content design can support both usability and stakeholder confidence in sensitive flows.

-The policy team gained confidence that creators understood compliance requirements, reducing review friction and support tickets.
-Creators felt more empowered to use the feature because the guidance was clear and accessible.
+The policy team gained greater confidence that creators understood compliance requirements, helping reduce review friction and support needs.
+Creators were also more willing to adopt the feature due to clearer, more accessible guidance.